arindas/arindas.github.io/content/blog/segmented-log-rust.md

 Call the individual sheets of paper _segments_.
 The collection of sheets can now be called a _segmented log_.

-Wait wait, don't leave yet! 😅 Let's take this a bit more seriously this time.

 Let's go back to the log.
 At the end of the day a log is sequential collection of elements.
 What's the simplest data structure we can use to implement this?